 The hotel named after Étienne Laboetie, who was born in this house in 1550.

-I kept wandering around this old town, carrying my camera bag, after hours and hours my bag really challenged my endurance.
-I even took 15′ break and continued my walk along these small winding cobbled alleys, you never get lost in the maze of this medieval town, it’s small town, wherever you go, sooner or later you’ll find the light and your old path.
+I kept wandering around this old town, carrying my camera bag.
+After hours and hours, my bag really challenged my endurance.
+I even took a 15-minute break and continued my walk along these small, winding cobbled alleys.
+You never get lost in the maze of this medieval town; it’s a small town, and wherever you go, sooner or later you’ll find the light and your old path.

 Many shops were closed and the streets – empty during weekend